theatlasroom/tidbits/languages/GO.md

 - no classes or type inheritance
   - ad hoc type relationships via interfaces
   - any type that implements all the methods of an interface, automatically implements the interface
+- Strong and statically typed
+  - Strong typing: A variables types can't change over time
+  - Static: A variables type must be defined at compile time

 ## Tools